pi-hole/docs/docs/ftldns/blockingmode.md

 ;doubleclick.net.
 IN      ANY
 ```

-### Advantages & Disadvantages

-This mode is similar to `NXDOMAIN` blocking.
+**Advantages & Disadvantages:** This mode is similar to `NXDOMAIN` blocking.
 Clients might have a better acceptance of `NODATA` replies compared to `NXDOMAIN` replies.

 {!abbreviations.md!}